pypa/pipx/docs/contributing.md

 nox -s publish
 ```

-and create a new release in GitHub.
+Additionally, create a new release in GitHub.

 ### Post-release
 * Update pipx's version in `src/pipx/version.py` by adding a suffix `"dev0"` for unreleased development.